Prof Eduardo Miranda

 Discography

 Most of the CDs below can be bought online; e.g., via Amazon.
-If you happen to be in Berlin, you will find some of them for sale at Gelbe Musik, Schaperstr 11.
-If you are interested in a particular CD and you cannot find it in the market, please do not hesitate to contact me.
+Should you be interested in a particular recording or CD and you cannot find it in the market, please do not hesitate to contact me.

 Pieces on this CD: